FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/filecoins-5th-birthday.md

           tag: Kumospace
           start-time: 11:30:00.000Z
           location: Kumospace
-          description: ​We’re opening a virtual hangout space for the global community to mark the milestone together.
+          description: ​We’re opening a virtual hangout space starting at 11:30 a.m.
+EST for the global community to mark the milestone together.
 Come connect with friends, swap stories, and chat about the next five years and beyond!
         - title: PL Dinner to Celebrate 5 Years of Filecoin
           location: New York, NY
           start-time: 19:00:00.000Z